 A hundred years ago, Gilbert, Ariz. was the hay shipping capital of the world.
 Its fields were filled with crops like sugar beets, alfalfa and cotton.
 As the area grew and agricultural land was increasingly sold off for commercial use, members of the Johnston family, whose 400-acre farm is now the Agritopia neighborhood, were desperate to hold on to the roots that connected them to the land.
 Joe Johnston, an engineer by trade, dreamed up the Agritopia neighborhood, the first so-called “agrihood” in the country.
 The community that emerged from Johnston’s imagination surrounds an 11-acre certified organic farm.
 With a de-emphasis on vehicular traffic, residents and visitors walk to farm-to-table restaurants, a coffee shop, winery, brewery and independent artisan shops, all located on-site in a collective marketplace called Barnone.
 One of the restaurants is even housed in the Johnston’s family former home.

 The 11-acre farm is the heart of the community.
 More than 60 varieties of crops are organically grown there each year such as blackberries, peaches, citrus, Medjool dates and market vegetables.
-The Farm is hyper-local with all of its produce sold within a five-mile radius of its grounds.
-Much of its bounty goes to the restaurants on-site, such as The Uprooted Kitchen, as well as the vibrant restaurant seen in downtown Gilbert.
+It’s hyper-local, with all produce sold within five miles of its grounds to Gilbert’s vibrant restaurant scene, including The Uprooted Kitchen.

 “It’s this oasis in the desert,” says The Farm’s director Katie Critchley.
 “It pays homage to the area’s agricultural history in a time where so much of our green spaces has been swallowed up by development.
 It’s a breath of fresh air.”

 Critchley, like so many of the neighborhood’s makers, lives in Agritopia.